 What is La Tomatina?

-The annual ‘tomato throwing festival’ is celebrated each year on the last Wednesday of August in Spain.
-The town of Bunol, located 38 kilometers from Valencia, is the sight of this famous tomato festival.
+La Tomatina is the annual ‘tomato throwing festival’ that is celebrated each year on the last Wednesday of August in Spain.
+The venue for this famous tomato festival is the town of Bunol, located 38 kms from Valencia.
 All the tomatoes used during the festival come from Extremadura region of Spain.

 La Tomatina 2019: Origin of festival